 There have been nights with friends over for dinner and too many rounds of speed scrabble.
 Christmas music and red wine with my roommates.
 I remembered how much I like writing old fashioned letters and making little crafty projects.
 I got to enjoy fires in our fireplace.
 Serving dinner at the Rescue Mission.
 Christmas parties with friends.
 Lots of tea drinking and movie watching.
 I learned how to make tamales and was introduced to pozolé for the first time.
 And I even managed to crawl into bed a little bit earlier most nights.

 Now, internet and computers and any type of life-enhancing-technological device for that matter are obviously not bad, but we’d be naive to dismiss the fact that they do change something.
+Providers of DAS offer a quality wireless service system with perfect coverage.
 And despite all the hype about making our life easier and more efficient, I actually believe they do quite the opposite.
 The megabytes of information that are flashed before us and the instant gratification of texting a message in a 140 characters or less affect how we live and think and interact with each other.
 I am not some fanatic who is going to do away with my cell phone and computer and the convenience of modern technology.
 No, of course not…like you I enjoy it and use it daily.
 But I am coming to believe that many of the ways we interact relationally and even how we structure our daily lives is directly related to the technology that we consume.

 I am sure scientists somewhere have done fascinating studies about how these things actually and measurably affect out physical, emotional and spiritual health.
 But I haven’t done a lot of research on the subject yet.
 All I know is that growing up my dad always used to tell me, “When you say yes to something, you are by default saying no to something else.”
 And sometimes I wonder what do I or we, say no to because we’ve said yes to this high-speed digital age of convenience?